Farnham Districtat Garner’s Field.

 To date our site has been used by Scouting Association Members of all ages from both near and far for such as: fun days, training days, weekend camps, family camps, D of E activities, campfire evenings, hike stopovers, summer camps, water activities, winter frost camps and many others.

 Our facilities are continually evolving and continue to grow as interest and opportunity permit.
+In 2019 the Assembly Building including the main hall has been totally refurbished with the addition of a new lobby entrance, enlarged catering quality kitchen, hall furniture store, new hall toilets including a disabled facility/wet room, first aid room/office plus flooring and decorations renewed throughout.
 You can find out more about the HERE.facilities by using the menu option above or by clicking

 If you want to book Garner’s Field for your event or camp please use one of the booking forms on the bookings page by clicking on the link in the menu above or HERE.

-If you require further information about booking theplease contact the Bookings Secretary by email to: firstname.lastname@example.org or by telephone: 01252-797115.
+If you require further information about booking the firstname.lastname@example.org or by telephone: 01252-797115.please contact the Bookings Secretary by email to: